Alake orders mining marshals to seal Abuja illegal gold mining site

 By Gabriel Ewepu

-ABUJA – Minister of Solid Minerals Development, Dr Dele Alake, Wednesday, ordered mining marshals to seal an illegal gold mining site in the Gwagwalada area of Abuja.
+ABUJA – THE Minister of Solid Minerals Development, Dr Dele Alake, yesterday ordered mining marshals to seal an illegal gold mining site in Gwagwalada area of Abuja.

-Tomori said this action comes in the wake of an earlier operation by the marshals which led to the successful recovery and sealing of a mining site around the District 2 Extension layout in Gwagwalada on August 16, 2025, and added that 16 arrested suspects will be prosecuted soon.
+Tomori said the action came in the wake of an earlier operation by the marshals, which led to the successful recovery and sealing of a mining site around the District 2 Extension layout in Gwagwalada on August 16, 2025, adding that 16 arrested suspects would be prosecuted soon.

 The statement also made it known that upon receiving intelligence reports of renewed unlawful mining activity, Dr. Alake promptly ordered the deployment of mining marshals to secure the site.

+He disclosed that relevant departments of the ministry had launched a thorough investigation to unravel the root of the incidents, while recommending measures to prevent a recurrence.

-Meanwhile, the Commander, Mining Marshals, Assistant Commandant of Corps (ACC) John Onoja, confirmed that his team has established 24-hour surveillance over both affected sites, pending the outcome of the Federal Government’s ongoing inquiry.
+Meanwhile, the Commander, Mining Marshals, Assistant Commandant of Corps, ACC, John Attah Onoja, confirmed that his team had established 24-hour surveillance over both affected sites, pending the outcome of the federal government’s ongoing inquiry.

-However, in view of the potential environmental and public health risks associated with the illegal mining operations, the Minister advises residents to steer clear of the affected areas while enforcement and remediation efforts are underway.
+However, in view of the potential environmental and public health risks associated with the illegal mining operations, the minister advised residents to steer clear of the affected areas, while enforcement and remediation efforts were underway.

-The Minister reiterated the Federal Government’s firm resolve to eradicate illegal mining activities across the country, asserting that the Ministry is fast-tracking the deployment of satellite surveillance technology to monitor mining operations nationwide and significantly strengthen enforcement capacity.
+The minister reiterated the federal government’s firm resolve to eradicate illegal mining activities across the country, asserting that the ministry was fast-tracking the deployment of satellite surveillance technology to monitor mining operations nationwide and significantly strengthen enforcement capacity.

 Disclaimer